 - Generally comes with higher interest rate

-The typical homebuyer will opt for a 30-year fixed-rate mortgage, which means the person repays the loan over 30 years at a rate that does not change.
+The typical first time home buyer will opt for a 30-year fixed-rate mortgage, which means the person repays the loan over 30 years at a rate that does not change.
 In fact, as many as 90% of homebuyers choose that type of loan.
 But that’s not the only option.
 Here are a few others:

 ARM: In an adjustable-rate mortgage, the interest the homebuyer is charged changes over time based on a metric or index the lender and buyer agree on.
 Homeowners who intend to put their homes on the market after making some improvements will often choose this type of program, as they do not intend to stay for the long-term.